ntokos/check-aloxe/README.md

 ## Install
 - Just copy the `check_aloxe.pl` file inside your (local) plugins directory.
 - You will then need to create a host configuration with the apropprirate variables, a command and the needed services.
-A guide for how you can do these in Icinga2 is given below.
+See the guide on  [how you can do these in Icinga2](#how-to-use-in-icinga2).

 ## How to use
 You can run it (via command line) with the -h or --help option to see a short help.